Context Engineering for AI Agents in Open-Source Software: Data Collection

 Our starting point for selecting true software projects was the SEART GitHub search tool~\cite{seartGitHubSearch, DBLP:conf/msr/DabicAB21}.
-Based on our experience from a previous research project, we selected non-fork repositories that have at least two contributors, have a license, and were created before \nth{1} January 2024 with commit since \nth{1} June 2024.
-We then excluded archived, disabled, or locked repositories, resulting in a first sample of 225,582 repositories.
-In the next step, we selected repositories with OSI-compliant open source license~\cite{osiLicenses} and then manually filtered out licenses not intended for software (e.g. font licenses).
-We also excluded licenses with usage below the median value of 261 repositories.
-Further filters considered the programming languages (focus on 10 most popular languages: Python, TypeScript, JavaScript, Go, Java, C++, Rust, PHP, C\#, and C) and the commit count as we filtered out repositories with fewer than 271 commits (median value) or fewer than 7 watchers (median value).
-This resulted in a final sample of 49,311 repositories.
-Our long-term goal is to collect AI configuration files from all these repositories.
-For this work-in-progress paper, we selected 10,000 repositories based on a custom ranking approach that balances the popularity and maturity of the projects.
-Figure~\ref{fig:data-collection} outlines our data collection process.
-We cloned all repositories and scanned their default branch to find all types of configuration files that the GitHub Copilot coding agent supports~\cite{gitHubCopilotSupportedFormats}: Copilot instructions, \texttt{CLAUDE.md}, \texttt{AGENTS.md}, and \texttt{GEMINI.md}.
+We selected non-fork repositories that have at least two contributors, have a license, and were created before \nth{1} January 2024 with commits since \nth{1} June 2024.
+We then excluded archived, disabled, or locked repositories, resulting in a first sample of 228,890 repositories.
+In the next step, we selected repositories with an OSI-compliant open-source license~\cite{osiLicenses} and then manually filtered out licenses not intended for software and licenses with low adoption, i.e., used in fewer than 261 repositories (median).
+We focused on the ten most popular languages (Python, TypeScript, JavaScript, Go, Java, C++, Rust, PHP, C\#, and C) and excluded repositories with fewer than 271 commits (median) or fewer than 7 watchers (median).
+This resulted in a final sample of 48,795 repositories.
+The purpose of this filtering process was to select repositories that represent actively maintained software projects with a sufficiently long development history, written in one of the major programming languages.
+For this paper, our goal was to start with mature popular repositories.
+Thus, we selected 10,000 repositories based on a ranking approach that balances popularity (\#stars, \#watchers, \#contributors) and maturity (\#commits to default branch, project age, LOC).

+Figure~\ref{fig:data-collection} outlines our data collection process for these 10,000 repositories.
+We cloned them and scanned their default branch to find all types of context files that GitHub Copilot supports: Copilot instructions, \texttt{CLAUDE.md}, \texttt{AGENTS.md}, and \texttt{GEMINI.md}~\cite{gitHubCopilotSupportedFormats}.
 We then manually checked all repositories to exclude non-English and non-software projects.
 We used the resulting data to answer \textbf{RQ1} (see Section~\ref{sec:rq1}).
-Since \texttt{AGENTS.md} is the only format to encode the project-specific context of AI coding agents that is not directly related to a specific tool, we decided to focus on these files for answering \textbf{RQ2} and \textbf{RQ3} (see Sections~\ref{sec:rq2} and \ref{sec:rq3}).
-Our data collection and analysis scripts and the collected and analyzed data are part of our supplementary material~\cite{supplementaryMaterial}.
+Since \texttt{AGENTS.md} is the only format that serves as an open tool-agnostic convention, we decided to focus on it to answer \textbf{RQ2} and \textbf{RQ3} (see Sections~\ref{sec:rq2} and \ref{sec:rq3}).
+Our data collection and analysis scripts and the analyzed data are available online~\cite{supplementaryMaterial}.